 For the second pass of GCC, its sources also need to be modified to tell GCC to use the new dynamic linker.
-Failure to do so will result in the GCC programs themselves having the name of the dynamic linker from the host system's / lib directory embedded into them, which would defeat the goal of getting away from the host.
+Failure to do so will result in the GCC programs themselves having the name of the dynamic linker from the host system's /lib directory embedded into them, which would defeat the goal of getting away from the host.

-During the second pass of Binutils, we are able to utilize the --with-lib-path configure switch to control ld's library search path.
 From this point onwards, the core toolchain is self-contained and self-hosted.
 The remainder of the Chapter 5 packages all build against the new Glibc in /tools.